 You have a background of scripting languages such as Tcl, Python and Perl as well as Unix

 You appreciate the challenges faced at the nanometre-scale

-You have passion, curiosity and drive to develop yourself
+You have passion, curiosity and drive to develop yourself.

 Your particular benefits package will depend on position and type of employment and may be subject to change.
 Your package will be confirmed on offer of employment.
-Arm’s benefits program provides permanent employees with the opportunity to stay innovative and healthy, ensure the wellness of their families, and create a positive working environment.
+Arm’s benefits programme provides permanent employees with the opportunity to stay innovative and healthy, ensure the wellness of their families, and create a positive working environment.

 Annual Bonus Plan

 Group Personal Pension Plan with enhanced company contribution

 Holiday, 25 days' annual leave with option to buy an additional 5 days per year